 Preparing Yard Waste for Collection

-- Permanent container with lifting handles, such as a plastic or metal garbage can, no larger than 35 gallons, and weighing no more than 75 pounds
+- Container with lifting handles, such as a plastic or metal garbage can, no larger than 35 gallons, and weighing no more than 75 pounds when full.

 - Biodegradable paper bags.

 - CLEAR plastic bags.

 Black plastic bags containing yard waste will not be collected.
-Paper yard waste bags and transparent plastic bags are sold at many local hardware, home improvement and discount stores)
+Paper yard waste bags and clear plastic bags are sold at many local hardware, home improvement and discount stores.

 - Limbs and brush must be securely tied into bundles of not more than five feet in length, 18 inches in diameter and weighing no more than 75 pounds.

 - Limit the number of bags set out for collection to 20.

 - Logs and limbs more than six inches in diameter or over five feet in length, stumps and rocks will not be collected.